joakim/bismark/readme.md

 ### Block Quotes

-A block quote must start with a `>` character followed by whitespace.
+A block quote starts with a `>` character followed by a space.

 	> Why are you quoting everything I say?